import-this/supercold/README.md

 SUPERCOLD
 =========

-A simple and crude 2D HTML5 game with the clever mechanics of [SUPERHOT](http://superhotgame.com/).
+A simple 2D HTML5 game with the clever mechanics of [SUPERHOT](http://superhotgame.com/).

 [You can play it here!](https://import-this.github.io/supercold/)